sindresorhus/public-ip/readme.md

 ### publicIp.v4([options])

 Returns a `Promise` for your public IPv4 address.
+Will reject on error or timeout.

 ### publicIp.v6([options])

 Returns a `Promise` for your public IPv6 address.
+Will reject on error or timeout.

 #### options